LSMBO/spectra-comp/README.md

 # Spectra-comp
 Spectra-comp is an Ms/Ms spectra comparison tool.
+It used to compare between reference spectra and test spectra using dot product method.
 The reference spectra could be loaded from:
 * Proline project (you should have proline software installed and a proline account as well https://github.com/profiproteomics).
 * Peaklist file (<code>.mgf or .pkl</code>).